-Zimbabwe's Mnangagwa returns to serve as next leader
+Mnangagwa returns to lead Zimbabwe into 'new democracy'

 Generals in the military staged an apparent coup in Harare last week, determined to keep Grace Mugabe from seizing power, and placed Robert Mugabe under house arrest as pressure mounted on him to stand down.

-Emmerson 'The Crocodile' Mnangagwa
+Who is Emmerson 'The Crocodile' Mnangagwa?

 Mnangagwa is known as "The Crocodile" for his political cunning and longevity and is among the country's combat-hardened veterans of the struggle for liberation from white-minority rule.